 There are also a range of websites such as CoinMarketCap and Nomics that list the prices of hundreds of digital assets, drawn from a range of exchanges and averaged out.

-The abovementioned Bitcoin debit cards allow you to withdraw cash from any ATM.
+The Bitcoin debit cards mentioned above allow you to withdraw cash from any ATM.
 If you're able to get your hands on a Uquid debit card, this may be the easiest way to convert your Bitcoin into cash.